Joseph Priestley: Warrington Academy (1761–1767)

 In 1761, Priestley moved to Warrington in Cheshire and assumed the post of tutor of modern languages and rhetoric at the town's Dissenting academy, although he would have preferred to teach mathematics and natural philosophy.
 He fitted in well at Warrington, and made friends quickly.
 These included the doctor and writer John Aikin, his sister the children's author Anna Laetitia Aikin, and the potter and businessman Josiah Wedgwood.
 Wedgwood met Priestley in 1762, after a fall from his horse.
 Wedgwood and Priestley met rarely, but exchanged letters, advice on chemistry, and laboratory equipment.
 Wedgwood eventually created a medallion of Priestley in cream-on-blue jasperware.

 On 23 June 1762, Priestley married Mary Wilkinson of Wrexham.
 Of his marriage, Priestley wrote:

 This proved a very suitable and happy connexion, my wife being a woman of an excellent understanding, much improved by reading, of great fortitude and strength of mind, and of a temper in the highest degree affectionate and generous; feeling strongly for others, and little for herself.
 Also, greatly excelling in every thing relating to household affairs, she entirely relieved me of all concern of that kind, which allowed me to give all my time to the prosecution of my studies, and the other duties of my station.

-On 17 April 1763, they had a daughter, whom they named Sarah after Priestley's aunt.
+On 17 April 1763 they had a daughter, whom they named Sarah after Priestley's aunt.

+Beyond his work on "airs," Priestley is also credited with inventing carbonated water (soda water) in 1767, after devising a method to infuse water with carbon dioxide gas.